 Habitat for Humanity Veterans Build Affiliates sign on as YRN Version 2 Housing Assistance pilot users

 Univ. of Tampa Entrepreneurship Center selects YRN into Incubator Program

-Hero outreach efforts begin
+Applicant outreach efforts begin

 YRN selects Univ. of Tampa student veteran team for business development plan and growth strategy

 Habitat for Humanity Veterans Build Affiliates support proof of concept for Housing Assistance platform

 YRN Certified as a HIPAA Compliant Platform